CMSgov/CMCS-DSG-DSS-Certification-Staging/.github/ISSUE_TEMPLATE/issue_template.md

 ---
-name: Issue Template
+name: Content Update or Feature Request
-about: Use for Content Updates or Feature Requests
+about: Use this template when for Content Updates or Feature Requests
 title: ''
 labels: ''
 assignees: ''
-project: Outcomes Repo Project Board
+project: 'Outcomes Repo Project Board'

 ---